Grandparents’ Rights: Taking Legal Action

 - Are there any other factors relevant to the best interests of the child?

 If a grandparent or other family member is willing to go to court in order to spend time with a child, there may already be a certain level of hostility between one or both parents and the grandparent.
 Typically, the grandparent has already tried contacting the parent and has been denied visitation.
 Having a third party mediate the situation can defuse hostility and force both parties to look objectively at the same factors the court will be considering when deciding whether to allow visitation.

 Grandparents applying for visitation must prove that visits will not cause any harm to the child.
 This is called meeting the Harm Standard.
 Grandparents who have documented their interaction with their grandchildren tend to have more successful cases since they can point to past visits having positive outcomes.

-Frank Tournour can help you assemble your application for visitation and uphold your best interests throughout the process.
+Attorney Frank Tournour can help you assemble your application for visitation and fight to uphold your best interests and the best interests of the child throughout the process.
 Call our law offices today at 732-913-3634 or visit us online to book a consultation.